jamesrcounts/jamesrcounts.com/_posts/2025-06-22-why-your-terraform-platform-isnt-scaling.md

 Before you deploy a single subnet or virtual machine, you need to establish the foundation that makes Terraform work at scale.
 That foundation is the root layer—and getting it right means the difference between a fragile pile of scripts and a scalable, governed infrastructure platform.

-In this post, I'll share how I structure the root layer to support multi-environment, multi-team Terraform setups using Terraform Cloud and GitHub.
+In this post, I'll share how I structure the root layer to support multi-environment, multi-team Terraform setups using Terraform Cloud and GitHub (or Azure DevOps).
 This isn't theory—it's what I've learned after multiple iterations across real-world orgs.

 ## Production Was Perfect.
 Everything Else Still Ran on Tickets.